- How To Apply - Yale

 Medical Student Neurosurgery Subinternship

-We are proud of the unparalleled history in our Department; dating back to the days of Dr. Harvey Cushing, spanning through the time when Dr. William Collins successfully spearheaded Neurosurgery from a Section of Surgery into its own Department and the successful tenure of Drs.
+We are proud of the unparalleled history in our department, dating back to the days of Dr. Harvey Cushing, spanning through the time when Dr. William Collins successfully spearheaded Neurosurgery from a Section of Surgery into its own department and the successful tenure of Drs.
 Dennis Spencer and Charles Duncan as Chair and Program Director, respectively.
-With this serving as a strong foundation, our new leadership has continued to expand the Department and Residency Program in significant ways in a relatively short time.
+With this serving as a strong foundation, our new leadership has continued to expand the Department and Residency Program significantly in a relatively short time.
 More specifically, we have doubled our clinical faculty to 20 full-time neurosurgeons, who now provide coverage beyond New Haven, with a presence at seven hospitals throughout the state of Connecticut and Rhode Island.
-Our case volume has more than doubled in the last two years and consists of a wide range of surgical cases.
-Equally important, our Department continues to rank among the top three most heavily NIH-funded neurosurgical departments in the country.
-Our residents continue to receive clinical and research awards and the nearly all recent graduates have gone on to take highly competitive fellowships or academic positions.
+Our case volume has increased substantially over the years, and we now perform over 4,000 cases annually.
+Equally important, our department ranks 6th nationally in NIH funding in 2020 (the latest year for which data are available).
+Our residents continue to receive clinical and research awards, and nearly all recent graduates have gone on to highly competitive fellowships or academic positions.

-Our service is a busy one and subinterns will have a wide range of surgical and clinical experiences upon their completion.
-Examples of surgeries frequently encountered on our service include: aneurysm surgery with craniotomy or endovascular coiling or stenting, carotid endarterectomy, pediatric skull and spine reconstruction and repairs, brain tumor surgery, including awake craniotomy, epilepsy surgery, transnasal surgery, deep brain stimulation and spine surgery, including minimally invasive and deformity correction surgery.
+Our service is a busy one and subinterns will have a wide range of surgical and clinical experiences upon completion of the rotation.
+Examples of surgeries frequently encountered on our service include: aneurysm surgery with craniotomy or endovascular coiling or stenting, carotid endarterectomy, pediatric skull and spine reconstruction and repairs, brain tumor surgery, including awake craniotomy, epilepsy surgery, transnasal surgery, deep brain stimulation, and spine surgery, including minimally invasive and deformity correction surgery, and peripheral nerve surgery.
 We strongly encourage students to take on as much involvement with our patients as both feel comfortable with and our faculty and staff welcome questions and are dedicated to teaching.